Jessica in The Rainbow / Photo by Rachel Resterhouse

 Article & Interview with Local Spins about the origins of Ladyfest at the Lakeshore.

-Podcast of my visit to The Guest List with Ben Davey on WYCE (including a playlist of songs I love, by heroes of mine)
+Podcast of a visit to The Guest List with Ben Davey on WYCE (including a playlist of some favorite, featuring some heroes and inspiration)

 Dogtown Studio Session (2019) with cloudlight